-Every average American utilizes some 378 pounds of fresh and processed vegetables per year.
+Every average American utilizes some 351.8 pounds of fresh and processed vegetables per year.
 The distribution is around 38 percent of fresh and 62 percent of processed vegetables.
-Tomatoes and onions are the most popular fresh vegetables, followed by some varieties of lettuce.
+Tomatoes and onions are the most popular fresh vegetables, followed by carrots and some varieties of lettuce.
 Nearly 60 percent of U.S. consumers buy fresh vegetables weekly, while one quarter of them purchase fresh produce a few times a week.

 Most of the processed vegetables are frozen or canned to make them durable.
 Therefore, around 7 percent of all vegetables produced become frozen.
 Every U.S. consumer annually spends some 35 U.S. dollars on frozen vegetables.
 However, health-related and economic reasons among consumers lead to tendencies to buy fewer frozen vegetables.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.